bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 This command will take a few minutes to complete executing.

 ### Create a new Seagate Central style partition table on the target hard drive
-In this section we use the "sfdisk" tool (v2.26 or later) to configure the partitions on the Seagate Central and then we format the partitions.
+In this section we use the "sfdisk" tool (v2.26 or later, but ideally v2.37 or later) to configure the partitions on the Seagate Central and then we format the partitions.

 A template file in this project called "SC_part_table.txt" can be used